AdobeDocs/campaign-web.en/help/v8/push/rich-push.md

 ## Define the content of the notification {#push-message}

 Once your push delivery is created, you can define its content.
-Browse the tabs below to learn how to compose your message for each templates.

 Three templates are available:

 * **Default Template** allows you to send notifications with a simple icon and an accompanying image.